methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-10-24-vsphere-5-5-host-upgrade-using-vsphere-update-manager-vum.md

 ---
 title: vSphere 5.5 Host Upgrade using vSphere Update Manager (VUM)
 date: 2013-10-24 22:00:51
+excerpt: "I am currently going through and upgrading all of my lab environment components to vSphere 5.5 so I figured I would capture a few things as I have been..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I am currently going through and upgrading all of my lab environment components to vSphere 5.5 so I figured I would capture a few things as I